pschachte/wybe/src/README.md

 ## BinaryFactory <a id=BinaryFactory></a>

 ## BodyBuilder <a id=BodyBuilder></a>
+# The BodyBuilder Monad

+This monad is used to build up a ProcBody one instruction at a time, optimising it as it goes.

+buildBody runs the monad, producing a ProcBody. instr adds a single instruction to then end of the procBody being built.
+Forks are produced by the following functions: buildFork     initiates a fork on a specified variable beginBranch   starts a new branch of the current fork endBranch     ends the current branch completeFork  completes the current fork

+No instructions can be added between buildFork and beginBranch, or between endBranch and beginBranch, or if the current state does not have a unique continuation.
+A new fork can be built within a branch, but must be completed before the branch is ended.

+A ProcBody is considered to have a unique continuation if it either does not end in a branch, or if all but at most one of the branches it ends with ends with a definite failure (a PrimTest (ArgInt 0 _)).

+The ProcBody type does not support having anything follow a fork.
+Once a ProcBody forks, the branches do not join again.
+Instead, each branch of a fork should end with a call to another proc, which does whatever should come after the fork.
+To handle this, once a fork is completed, the BodyBuilder starts a new Unforked instruction sequence, and records the completed fork as the prev of the Unforked sequence.
+This also permits a fork to follow the Unforked sequence which follows a fork.
+When producing the final ProcBody, if the current Unforked sequence is short (or empty) and there is a prev fork, we simply add the sequence to the end of each of branch of the fork and remove the Unforked sequence.
+If it is not short and there is a prev, we create a fresh proc whose input arguments are all the live variables, whose outputs are the current proc's outputs, and whose body is built from Unforked sequence, add a call to this fresh proc to each branch of the previous Forked sequence, and remove the Unforked.

+We handle a Forked sequence by generating a ProcBody for each branch, collecting these as the branches of a ProcBody, and taking the instructions from the preceding Unforked as the instruction sequence of the ProcBody.

+Note that for convenience/efficiency, we collect the instructions in a sequence and the branches in a fork in reverse order, so these are reversed when converting to a ProcBody.

+Some transformation is performed by the BodyBuilder monad; in particular, we keep track of variable=variable assignments, and replace references to the destination (left) variable with the source (right) variable.
+This usually leaves the assignment dead, to be removed in the backward pass.
+We also keep track of previous instructions, and later calls to the same instructions with the same inputs are replaced by assignments to the outputs with the old outputs.
+We also handle some arithmetic equivalences, entailments, and tautologies (eg, on a branch where we know x==y, a call to x<=y will always return true; for unsigned x, x<0 is always false, and x>0 is replaced with x!=0).
+We also maintain a counter for temporary variable names.

+The BodyState has two constructors:  Unforked is used before the first fork, and after each new branch is created.
+Instructions can just be added to this.
+Forked is used after a new fork is begun and before its first branch is created, between ending a branch and starting a new one, and after the fork is completed.
+New instructions can be added and new forks built only when in the Unforked state.
+In the Forked state, we can only create a new branch.

+These constructors are used in a zipper-like structure, where the top of the structure is the part we're building, and below that is the parent, ie, the fork structure of which it's a part.
+This is implemented as follows:

+   buildFork is called when the state is Unforked.
+It creates a new Forked state, with the old state as its origin and an empty list of bodies.
+The new parent is the same as the old one.

+   beginBranch is called when the state is Forked.
+It creates a new Unforked state with the old state as parent.

+   endBranch is called with either a Forked or Unforked state.
+It adds the current state to the parent state's list of bodies and makes that the new state.

+   completeFork is called when the state is Forked.
+It doesn't change the state.
+## Inferring constant structures

+We keep track of memory structures as they are constructed, so we can detect when a structure contains only constants.
+A fresh allocation is considered to be fully constant, and any mutation of a constant structure to store a constant value is considered to create a new constant structure (regardless of whether the mutation is destructive).
+Any other mutation of a constant does not produce a new constant.
+We track which variables hold constant structures, and the contents of those structures.
+References to such variables are replaced with references to the constant data.
+Constant structures are registered with the module; this is handled in AST.hs.
+## Tracking Global Flows
+Global flows track where global variables (holding resource values) are used and modified in the program.
+This allows us to determine when a global variable must be loaded from memory, when it must be stored back to memory, and when we can omit these operations and instead use local variable values.
+Global flows are a triple, <ins, outs, params>. ins is the (possibly infinite) inwards flowing resources (read: globals) and outs is obviously the outwards flowing globals. params is a set of indexes, for the arguments that may be called when a proc is called.
+These sets are used in the body builder to track which globals are known (and hence don't need to be read again) and may not need to be written to (if they are not read inside the proc).
+These sets are initially set quite liberally, being the set of inwards flowing resources, outwards flowing, and the indexes of all resourceful HO parameters.
+I believe in the body builder, there's some analysis that restricts these sets where possible.
+If a HO param is never called (for whatever reason), then you can remove that param from the set of indexes; if a global is never written to, then you can remove it from outs for a proc.
+When it comes to calling a proc, we first take the global flows of each argument -- if a HO parameter is a known proc then you take the global flows of that proc; if it's a parameter of the proc then it's <{}, {}, {idx}>; else it's a triple of universal sets.
+With the union of the global flows of the arguments, and the (non-params) global flows of the called proc.
+Inside the body builder, sets of "known" globals that were recently written to in the execution path are stored.
+After the call, these resources that are referenced in the outs are removed from the "known" globals, and must be read again -- this is because the proc may clobber the global.
+## Reassembling the ProcBody

+Once we've built up a BodyState, this code assembles it into a new ProcBody.
+While we're at it, we also mark the last use of each variable, eliminate calls that don't produce any output needed later in the body, and eliminate any move instruction that moves a variable defined in the same block as the move and not used after the move.
+Most other move instructions were removed while building BodyState, but that approach cannot eliminate moves to output parameters.
+All of this is mediated by the BkwdBuilder monad.
+This monad is used to run backwards through the body we are currently building, keeping track of the variables that are used later in the computation but not defined later.
+We also try to detect nexted branches on the same variable, and fuse them into a single switch.
+In the end, this produces a new ProcBody equivalent to the initial one, but somewhat optimised.

 ## Builder <a id=Builder></a>
 The wybe compiler handles module dependencies, and builds